giuseppeCruised/nvim-config/README.md

 # nvim-config
-my current nvim config written in lua for macos
+my current nvim config for MacOs written in lua